 Pitsanulok Road, Dusit

-Re: Prevent Deportation of Lao Hmong Asylum Seekers and Refugees
+Re: Detention and Mistreatment of Lao Hmong Refugees

 Dear Prime Minister,

-We look forward to your attention and response to these urgent matters of concern.
+We look forward to your attention to these matters of concern.